 UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family, if applicable.

-This pool will remain open until March 11, 2019 to accommodate course needs and new applicants.
-Appointments are made for three semesters per year: fall, spring, and summer.
-If you wish to remain in the pool after March 11, 2019 you will need to reapply.
+This pool will remain open until April 9, 2020 to accommodate course needs and new applicants.
+We plan to hire for Summer Sessions 2019, for the Fall 2019 semester, and for the Spring 2020 semester, if the need arises.
+If you wish to remain in the pool after April 9, 2020 you will need to reapply.